StefMTP/shopify/Shopify_API.md

 - Orders: lets a merchant receive, manage and process their orders (can also show how many checkouts were abandoned, can create orders on behalf of customers, can check risk analysis on orders, create refunds, transactions)
 - Plus

-- **Products**: Probably the most important API for our development purposes.
+- **Products**: The most important API for our development purposes.
 It is split into a few different resources that we need to list in detail.

     - Collection: A collection is a grouping of products that merchants create to make their store easier to browse.
 There are two categories of collections, **custom collections**, which contain products manually added to a collection and **smart collections**, which contain products automatically added to a collection based on a previously set condition.
     - Collect: This is the resource that connects a product to a collection.
 For every product there is a collect that tracks collection and product id.
 Obviously, since a product may be in more than one collection (a frappe mixer could be in a collection called "Kitchen Utilities" and one called "Electronics"), there will be a collect resource for every collection the product belongs to.
     Smart collections also operate with the collect resource, but cannot be created manually, as with the custom collection, since they are **automatically created** based on the **rules** that the smart collection has set.
 Smart collection rules can change through the Shopify store UI, but I don't know if you can update the rules through the API (at least it is not included in the documentation).
     - Product: this resource allows you to check, update and create products in a merchant's store.
 As mentioned above, products can be added to collections.
 Products may have product variants and different product images.
         **Product endpoints to wrap our heads around**:
-        -  *id*: the unique identifier (integer) of a product across the Shopify system.
+        -  *id*: the unique identifier (integer) of a product across the Shopify system
         - *body_html*: description of the product (supports html)
         - *handle*: the slug, a human friendy string for the product
         - *images*: an array of images associated with the product